 Greens and blues can be effective colors for signaling growth and health, whereas reds or oranges may be used to frame a declining metric due to their connection with a warning or danger.

-Always ask yourself, “What’s the meaning behind the color I'm choosing to use?”
+Always ask yourself, “What’s the meaning behind the color I choose?”

 Finally, there’s the background.
 Start with clear backgrounds and focus on qualitative visuals.
-Referring back to the earlier point on user-centricity, consider using dark mode if your users are spending long periods of time analyzing dashboards.
+Referring back to the earlier point on user-centricity, consider using dark mode if your users spend a long time analyzing dashboards.
 It can help relieve the eye strain of users.

 Design simplicity is all about using appropriate abbreviations that are easily understood — for example, "Q1 2023 Results" instead of "The Results for the First Quarter of 2023."